LindemannRock/craft-translation-manager/README.md

   - Dynamic text direction (RTL/LTR) based on site language
   - Per-site translation files generation
   - **Locale Variant Support**: Full support for regional language variants (en-US, en-GB, en-CA, etc.)
-  - Automatic source language detection based on primary site configuration (uses the base language of your primary site)
+  - Configurable source language setting (Settings → Translation Manager → Sources) to match the language of your template strings
 - **Unified Translation Management**: Manage all translations in one place with an intuitive interface
 - **Smart Deduplication**: Each unique text is stored only once, regardless of how many forms use it
 - **Comprehensive Formie Support**: